-Based on the analysis conducted by RG&A, the peer group approved by the Board for 2022 and utilized in 2023 (as adjusted for two companies no longer in business), includes five uranium producers and explorers; seven other mining companies (e.g., gold, silver) and four other energy-related and specialty metals companies, each with similar revenues, total assets and market capitalization.
+Based on the earlier analyses conducted by RG&A and updating by management the peer group approved by the Board for 2023 and utilized in 2024, as adjusted following corporate changes among the peers, includes five uranium producers and explorers; six other mining companies (e.g., gold, silver) and four other energy-related and specialty metals companies, each with similar revenues, total assets and market capitalization.
 Generally, our ranking is in the mid-range of the peer group as related to those criteria.
 As approved by our Board of Directors, the Company's peer group is as follows:

-Americas Gold and Silver Corporation Argonaut Gold Inc. Denison Mines Corp.
+Americas Gold and Silver Corporation Energy Fuels Inc. Gold Resource Corporation NioCorp Developments Ltd. Seabridge Gold Inc. Denison Mines Corp.

+Evolution Petroleum Corp.

+Largo Inc.

+Nouveau Monde Graphite Inc.

+Silvercorp Metals Inc.

 Endeavour Silver Corp.
-Energy Fuels Inc. Evolution Petroleum Corp.
 Fission Uranium Corp.
-Gold Resource Corporation Largo Resources Ltd. NexGen Energy Ltd. NioCorp Developments Ltd. Nouveau Monde Graphite Inc. Orla Mining Ltd. Seabridge Gold Inc. Silvercorp Metals Inc. Uranium Energy Corp.
+NexGen Energy Ltd. Orla Mining Ltd. Uranium Energy Corp.